You are currently viewing Seasonal pear almond tart

 Sweet shortcrust pastry

-A pastry dough or sweet shortcrust pastry made previously for a 22 cm mold (see pastry dough), or buy a commercially available dough.
+A sweet shortcrust pastry, made previously, for a 25 cm mold (see sweet shortcrust pastry) or you can buy a dough commercially.

 Almond cream: « amandine »